qfwc258/circuidipity/content/2015-07-08-c720-chromebook-to-jessiebook.rst

 * Remove the write-protect screw
 * Close back cover using only the battery lock screw to hold in place
-* Re-connect power, boot Chromebook and wait until it displays:
+* Re-connect power, boot Chromebook and wait until it displays ...

 .. code-block:: bash

     Chrome OS is missing or damaged.